 “What I consider is the quality of the candidates,” Pfeiffer said.
 “I’ve never talked to the donors, in this case, the Charles Koch Foundation.
 I’ve never had any communication with them whatsoever.
 I’ve never met them … I don’t think we want the politics of the candidates – it’s illegal to consider the politics of the candidates – influencing the hiring decision.”

 Smith, a Nobel Prize recipient who grew up near the Koch family in Wichita, Kansas, describes his relationship with the brothers as “acquaintances.”
-Smith first met David Koch, one of the brothers, at a fundraiser in the late 1970s.
+Smith first met Charles Koch, one of the brothers, at a conference in the late 1970s.

 When Osborn and Wilson hatched the idea that would eventually lead to the Smith Institute, the foundation was one of the donors on Vernon Smith’s mind, although the foundation was the last to add to the pool of $15.8 million that ultimately funded the institute.